Close-up of a Duravit sink

 Rough surfaces

-Toothbrush for cleaning tile joints
+Toothbrush for cleaning tile grout

 Soap holder in the shower

-Bathroom furniture & accessories
+Bathroom Furniture & Accessories

-Alcohol or methylated spirits
+Alcohol or denatured alcohol

 Baking soda or baking powder